Anil Kumar, PhD and Claire Sykes | Last updated: Feb 25, 2019

 - Myocardial ischemia – A build-up of plaque obstructs blood flow to the heart.

 The statistics are staggering.
 There were more than 400 million cases of CVD in 2015 (Roth 2017).
-One in every 4 deaths in the US is due to some type of heart disease, says the Centers for Disease Control and Prevention (CDC).
+In fact, one in every 4 deaths in the US is due to some type of heart disease, says the Centers for Disease Control and Prevention (CDC).

 What Causes CVD?

 Atherosclerosis can be potentially diagnosed by a high-sensitivity C-reactive protein blood test.
-Early detection can help assess and possibly prevent the risk of heart attack.
+Early detection can help assess and, even possibly, prevent the risk of heart attack.
 So can a blood test for Vitamin D.

 Why is Vitamin D Important?